Bald Taper Fade Haircuts

 Side view of man with high-low skin face haircut and defined facial hair

-When you want a clean fade that stays subtle, the low bald taper fade is the ideal choice.
-It starts just above the ears, fading gently into the skin for a smooth transition.
-The top remains fuller, letting you style waves, curls, or even a side part with ease.
+When you want a fade that stays subtle, the low bald taper fade is ideal.
+It starts just above the ears and fades gently into the skin, while the top stays fuller so you can style waves, curls, or a side part with ease.

-This version suits men with softer features or a flatter head shape — the low gradient adds contour without harsh contrast.
-It’s professional, easy to maintain, and grows out neatly, making it one of the most practical bald fades you can get.
-You can also explore the low taper fade wavy haircut for a softer, textured variation of this style.
+It suits softer features or a flatter head shape — the low gradient adds contour without harsh contrast.
+Professional, easy to maintain, and it grows out neatly.
+You can also explore our low taper fade wavy haircut for a softer, textured take.

 Low Skin Fade for Pronounced Back of Head